kailash-manasarovar/statement/docs/timeline/2024/may.md

 ## Madrid

-- I drive to Madrid and stay from the 5th to the 11th of May at the [Princesa Plaza](https://www.marriott.com/es/hotels/madpp-madrid-marriott-hotel-princesa-plaza/overview/).
+- I drive to Madrid and stay from the 5th to the 11th at the [Princesa Plaza](https://www.marriott.com/es/hotels/madpp-madrid-marriott-hotel-princesa-plaza/overview/).
 - I'm flying out of Madrid on the 11th May to Bali for an event with my work, [Polygon Labs](https://polygon.technology/about), and I need to get away from Dénia as living there under attack every time I leave my house is stressful to say the least.
 - I'm not thinking straight, and I assume this is due to long-term drugging, or I would be organizing some definitive way out of the situation.
 - My sight is blurry, all the time.